Sach-P/Goal_Trees/README.md

 # Goal_Tree

-This webapp will help users keep track of large goals by splitting large goals into smaller sub-goals.
+This webapp will help users keep track of large goals by splitting them into smaller sub-goals.

 [Link](https://goal-tree.herokuapp.com/)